wjs018/lemmy-anime-wiki/2025/winter.md

 1|[Link](https://ani.social/post/8320995)
 {.dense}

-## Guild no Uketsukejou desu ga, Zangyou wa Iya nanode Boss wo Solo Tobatsu Shiyou to Omoimasu • I May Be a Guild Receptionist, but I’ll Solo Any Boss to Clock Out on Time
+## Guild no Uketsukejou desu ga, Zangyou wa Iya nanode Boss wo Solo Toubatsu Shiyou to Omoimasu • I May Be a Guild Receptionist, but I’ll Solo Any Boss to Clock Out on Time

 Episode|Link
 :-:|:-: